John of Kronstadt: Death, canonization, and legacy

 In 1909, Tsar Nicholas II wrote an order to establish the commemoration of St. John in the Church.
-Subsequently, the Holy Synod issued an edict to commemorate him annually on the day of his death.
+Subsequently, the Most Holy Synod issued an edict to commemorate him annually on the day of his death.

 His grave became a place of pilgrimage.
 After the October Revolution, the Soviet authorities decided to eliminate it.
 In 1923 to 1926, when the Ioannovsky Convent began to be closed, the option of reburial in one of the cemeteries was discussed, but the idea met resistance from Soviet authorities, who feared that the new grave would become another place of veneration.
-Also discussed the option of bricking up the crypt and later burying the remains more deeply, along with concreting the floor of the crypt.
+Also discussed was the option of bricking up the crypt and later burying the remains more deeply, along with concreting the floor of the crypt.
 It is known that the crypt was indeed bricked up, but there is no information on reburial.
 The book of the Soviet historian of religion Nikolai Yudin claimed that a coffin with the bones of John was taken far out of city and burned.
 After 1990, the Church-necropolis (Церковь-усыпальница) of John was consecrated in the crypt of the Cathedral of the Twelve Apostles of the Ioannovsky Convent; inside the Church necropolis, where the coffin of John used to be, a new empty coffin on the floor (sarcophagus) was built.
 The official website of the John Convent claims that the relics continue to be in the crypt, but there have been no excavations that could prove it.
-The Orthodox Encyclopedia:' states that the tombstone (sarcophagus) is located above John's relics.
+The Orthodox Encyclopedia: states that the tombstone (sarcophagus) is located above John's relics.

-In 1964, he was canonized by the Russian Orthodox Church Outside Russia (ROCOR).
-It was the first such canonization independent from Moscow Patriarchate.
+On November 1, 1964, he was canonized by the Russian Orthodox Church Outside Russia (ROCOR), and this was the church's first such canonization independent from Moscow Patriarchate.
 St. John Maximovitch of San Francisco played an active role in preparing his canonization.
 A well-known conservative ideologist of the ROCOR, Archimandrite Constantine (Zaitsev) believed that the most powerful heavenly patrons of Russia were John and Nicholas II with his family.

 In 1990, after the beginning of perestroika and the liberalization of church life in the Soviet Union, John was canonized by the Moscow Patriarchate.
 Also, after 1990, the rehabilitation of the sectarian Ioannites started, and even the Ioannite leaders who had been condemned by the Synod were incorporated into the mainstream Orthodoxy in Russia.